This post may contain affiliate links. Please see my disclosure policy for details.

 So, be careful when finding your hotel and show the taxi driver the EXACT name before you head off.

-I booked a deluxe room which had the perfect view of the Rapti river from my balcony.
+I booked a deluxe room that had the perfect view of the Rapti river from my balcony.

 For a two-star hotel, I feared the worst but it was a beautiful surprise.